El Paso mass shooting suspect faces trial judge for 1st time

 Crusius turned himself in less than an hour after the shooting after fleeing the scene in his car, according to police.
 His arrest warrant says he turned himself in, saying “I’m the shooter.”
 Police say he published a racist screed a few minutes before the shooting, saying he wanted to kill Latinos to balkanize the U.S. along racial lines.

 Crusius has been held without bond in an El Paso jail.
-He’s been on a suicide watch since shortly after his arrest and is separated him from other prisoners.
+He’s been on a suicide watch since shortly after his arrest and is separated from other prisoners.

 Anticipating a large crowd from the public, state District Court Judge Sam Medrano will hold the hearing in the county’s largest courtroom, which seats 100.
-He said Wednesday that members of the public to should arrive an hour ahead of the 2 p.m. hearing for a security screening.
+He said Wednesday that members of the public should arrive an hour ahead of the 2 p.m. hearing for a security screening.
 Security will be heightened, according to a spokeswoman at the sheriff’s department, which operates both the court and the jail.